fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 We have declared also <i>another stage</i> where only the relevant files of the first stage (the <i>build</i> directory, that contains the static content) are moved.

-Aftew we build it again, the image is ready to serve the static content.
+After we build it again, the image is ready to serve the static content.
 The default port will be 80 for Nginx, so something like _-p 8000:80_ will work, so the parameters of the run command need to be changed a bit.

 Multi-stage builds also include some internal optimizations that may affect your builds.
 As an example, multi-stage builds skip stages that are not used.
 If we wish to use a stage to replace a part of a build pipeline, like testing or notifications, we must pass **some** data to the following stages.
 In some cases this is justified: copy the code from the testing stage to the build stage.
 This ensures that you are building the tested code.